-Carburetor mixture adjustments are set for maximum efficiency at the factory.
+1B.
+Nikki limited idle mixture carburetor.
 Idle fuel adjustment is restricted to 1/4 of a turn by a limiting cap.
 There is no main fuel adjustment screw.

-1. Start the engine and allow it to warm up thoroughly (at least 10 minutes).

-Some equipment manufacturers may require higher throttle stop speed and governor low speed rpm settings.
+- Start the engine and allow it to warm up throroughly (at least 10 minutes). - Some equipment manufacturer's may require higher throttle stop speed and governor low speed rpm settings.
 Refer to equipment manufacturer's Operator's Manual for the correct rpm settings.
-When rpm settings are not specified by the equipment manufacturer use the rpm settings listed in Steps 2 through 4.

-- 2. Move the engine speed control to the slow position.
-Bend or turn the low speed stop on the governor so the throttle stop screw on the carburetor controls engine speed.
-Adjust the throttle stop screw for 1000 rpm idle (Figure 5). - 3.
-Adjust the governor low speed stop for 1100 rpm idle (Figure 4). - 4.
-Move the engine speed control to the fast position.
-Bend the high speed stop on the governor so the engine runs at the equipment manufacturer's recommended speed (Figure 4).
+When rpm settings are not specified by the equipment manufacturer use the rpm settings listed in steps 3 and 5. - Move the engine speed control to the slow position.
+Bend or turn the low speed stop (Figure 8) on the governor so that the throttle stop screw on the carburetor controls engine speed.
+Adjust the throttle stop screw for 1000 rpm idle. - 4A.
+Nikki full adjustment carburetor.
+Determine the best idle mixture setting by first turning the idle adjustment screw in until engine speed drops and then outward until engine speed drops again.
+Over a narrow range between these two settings, engine speed remains at its highest.
+Set the adjustment screw about 1/8 turn outward (rich) from the midpoint of this range. - 4B.
+Nikki limited idle mixture carburetor.
+Do not attempt to adjust the idle mixture setting.
+Proceed with the next step. - Readjust the throttle stop screw for 1000 rpm idle, then adjust the governor low speed stop for 1100 rpm idle. - Move the engine speed control to the fast position.
+Bend the high speed stop on the governor so the engine runs at the vehicle manufacturer's recommended speed.

+7. Main fuel adjustment (if equipped):

+Check the main mixture adjustment by rapidly accelerating the engine from idle to full speed.
+The engine should accelerate evenly and without hesitation.
+If it does not, turn the main adjustment screw out in 1/8 turn increments until the engine accelerates smoothly, but do not turn it out more than 1/2 turn beyond the original setting.